halmasieh/Spotify_Analysis/README.md

 #### Results

-The reported results for both classifiers and accuracy cores show that the RAndom Forest Classifier is the most compatible with both datasets
+The reported results for both classifiers and accuracy cores show that the Random Forest Classifier is the most compatible with both datasets
 ![roc_curve](https://github.com/halmasieh/Spotify_Analysis/blob/Fiel_Branch/Resources/README_links/results.png)

 ### Analysis